| Rob Mumford is a 36-year-old New Zealander who has been

 a different venue and viewpoint, as one of the World Cups

 favourites attempts to win its 3rd crown.
+Game 3 - Pool Match Vs Sweden

+It's cold, it's dark, and it hurts.
 It hurts when you see kids having to do acrobatics at the

 traffic lights to try and earn a few pesos for their family.